gautammroads/Spring-AI-RAG/README.md

 Or with HTTPie it's a little easier:

 ```
-http :8080/ask question="What annotation should I use to create a REST controller?"
+http :8080/ask question="What annotation should I use to create a REST controller.?"
 ```